rohith96pv/tranquility-backend-v1/README.md

 ---------------
 POST || /users:
 This route used to create a user
 Note: email is UNIQUE and hence duplicates are not allowed.
-Use different email value for every new request.
+Use different email value for every new request
     --------------------
     sample curl request:
     ---------------------